 Dr. Eric S. Kyper, assistant professor of management information systems, has received the 2012 C. Raine Sydnor Sr. Professorship Award for Teaching Excellence in Business.

 Dr. Kyper teaches undergraduate and graduate courses in information systems and business statistics.
-Awarded the PhD by the University of Rhode Island, he taught at the University of Arkansas at Little Rock before joining the Lynchburg College faculty in 2008.
+Awarded the PhD by the University of Rhode Island, he taught at the University of Arkansas at Little Rock before joining the University of Lynchburg faculty in 2008.

 He has published more than ten peer-reviewed papers in academic journals, including “Interacting with Computers,” “Applied Economics,” and “Behavior & Information Technology.”
 His participation in the Decision Sciences Institute and the Association of Information Systems has led to numerous peer-reviewed conference proceedings.
 His work in the field of data mining led to the development of a popular new course focused on learning to apply data- mining techniques to business and economic problems.